mprinc/McMap/MODEL_AND_DATA_FORMATS.md

     + Each variable conains quantities as a part of `KNode.dataContent.mcm.quantities` parameter which is array of object applicable quantities
     + during parsing hash-array `quantitiesAll` gets built with keys refering all possible quantities, and value telling in how many objects the same quantity has been used
         + for example the variable `degrees-per-hour_speed` has been used 38 times, and `depth` 45 times
-    + `objectsDescsById` contains all objects indexed by mcm id
+    + hash array `objectsDescsById` contains all objects indexed by mcm id
-    + `objectsDescsByLabel`contains all objects indexed by mcm name
+    + hash array `objectsDescsByLabel`contains all objects indexed by mcm name
+    + array objectsDescs contains all objects sorted by name